cckuqui/IMDB-analysis/README.md

 * Names (cast members): contains 175,719 cast members with 20 attributes
 * Ratings: contains 81,273 movies with 49 attributes
 * Title Principals (cast members roles): contains 377,848 cast members roles in movies with 6 attributes

+Since our interests relied on the ratings and the movies, we only end up using those two csv files.